UKHackspaceFoundation/website/docs/deployment.md

 # Deployment

-Successful builds on the master branch will be automatically built into a docker image and pushed to Docker Hub by Travis.
+Successful builds on the `main` branch will be automatically built as a docker image and pushed to github container registry.
+This is then automatically deployed by watchtower.

-To deploy this image on the web server:

-	# cd /root/hsf_website
-	# docker pull ukhackspacefoundation/website:latest
-	# docker-compose down && docker-compose up -d

 You can view logs with: